chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 });

 connection.onDidOpenTextDocument((params) => {
-    // A text document was opened in VS Code.
+    // A text document was opened in Baosky.
     // params.uri uniquely identifies the document.
 For documents stored on disk, this is a file URI.
     // params.text the initial full content of the document.
 });

 connection.onDidChangeTextDocument((params) => {
-    // The content of a text document has change in VS Code.
+    // The content of a text document has change in Baosky.
     // params.uri uniquely identifies the document.
     // params.contentChanges describe the content changes to the document.
 });

 connection.onDidCloseTextDocument((params) => {
-    // A text document was closed in VS Code.
+    // A text document was closed in Baosky.
     // params.uri uniquely identifies the document.
 });